NEIGHBORHOOD GUIDE: CENTRAL AUSTIN

 Foreign and Domestic

-This 47-seat, higher-end dinner hotspot has quickly become a neighborhood go-to for creative dishes and fun specials like $1 oyster Tuesdays with $2 cans of beer.
-Locals love the signature wagyu beef burger with blue cheese, crispy pork belly and smoked tomato jam on a housemade English muffin by F&D's award-winning pastry chef.
+This 47-seat, higher-end dinner hotspot has quickly become a neighborhood go-to for creative dishes, farm-to-table fare and fun specials.
+Locals love the signature burger with cheddar, green tomato jam, pickles onion and a hen egg.

 Room Service Vintage